-Quarter Horses come in a variety of solid colors, roans, palominos, grays, grullos, buckskins, and duns.
+American quarter horses come in a variety of solid colors, roans, palominos, grays, grullo, buckskins, and duns.
 The brownish-red sorrel is the color most commonly seen in the breed.
 Moreover, white markings on the face and legs are common.
-Spotted patterns are accepted in the AQHA registry, as long as owners can prove that both the sires and dams of their horses were registered Quarter Horses.
-Markings such as stockings, stars, stripes, and blazes are common.
+Spotted patterns are accepted in the American Quarter Horse Association registry, as long as owners can prove both the sire and dam were registered quarter horses.

-The compact, muscular silhouette of the foundation-type Quarter Horse is unmistakable.
-Its appearance exudes the strength and steadiness that makes it such a solid choice for so many situations.
-They're sure-footed and agile, even as they race at high speeds over short distances.
-Quarter Horses are especially known for their "cow sense"—a natural, instinctive skill in working with cows.
-This intuitive nature and underlying intelligence make them easy to train.
+The compact, muscular silhouette of the quarter horse is unmistakable.
+Its appearance exudes the steadiness that makes it such a solid choice for various roles.
+Quarter horses are sure-footed and agile, even at high speeds.
+And they are especially known for their "cow sense"—an instinctive skill for maneuvering cattle.